-Students who are receiving provincial student loans other than OSAP should complete the Out-of-Province Financial Aid Application Form on or before the deadline (usually in mid-October) in order to be eligible for bursary funding from the Department.
+Students who are receiving provincial student loans other than OSAP should complete the Out-of-Province Financial Aid Application Form on or before the deadline of October 30, 2020 in order to be eligible for bursary funding from the Department.
 Students who are receiving OSAP do not need to complete this form.